We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 PPC Ad Format

-A key aspect of writing PPC ads is knowing the format.
-Since June of 2022, we can no longer create or edit expanded text ads (ETAs), so RSA have taken the primate for Google search results.
+A key part of writing PPC ads is knowing the format.
+Since June 2022 you can no longer create or edit expanded text ads (ETAs), so RSAs have taken over Google search results.

 If you haven't made the switch from ETA to RSA, your ETAs are unavailable for advertising now.
 I highly recommend transforming those short text ads into automatically tested combinations, and they learn on their own to pick and choose the best performing combo.